 If your job contract has a non-disclosure agreement that prevents you from name dropping the actual brand names, you can use generic terms such as:

 · Major European car company

 · China’s largest chat app

 Those descriptors don’t mention a specific company but it gives you an idea of the company being referred to, right?

 Recruiters use this strategy when hiring, so I say it’s fair game if applicants use it.

 Keep calm and make your move

 To make this move, make sure you outline what you like and what you don’t like about your current job.
-Then, research what other opportunities are out there.
-Then, create the best resume employers have ever seen!
+Then research what other opportunities are out there that fits with your newfound goals.

 Of course, don’t forget to follow these resume tips and use our resume builder for easier editing of your application documents.